English Français

 tdsRef.fileDataRead("myInputData.dat")

-• the parameter one, usually called tdsPar, it contains only attributes and must be empty of data.
+• the parameter one, usually called tdsPar, contains only attributes and must be empty of data.
 Its purpose is to define the parameters that should be tested in the calibration process and, depending on the method chosen, will only contain TAttribute members (for minimisation, see Section XI.3) or only TStochasticAttribute inheriting objects for all other methods.
 The latter case gathers the method doing the analytical computation when the chosen priors are allowed (see Section XI.4) along with all those that require generating one or more design-of-experiments (see Section XI.5 but also Section XI.6).

 This step, which should represent the first lines of the calibration procedure, goes along with the model definition.
-This one is tricky with respect to all the examples provided in Section XIV.5 and in Section XIV.9 as the inputs of the model are coming from two different TDataServers, they can be split into to two categories:
+This one is tricky with respect to all the examples provided in Section XIV.5 and in Section XIV.9 as the inputs of the model are coming from two different TDataServers, they can be split into two categories:

 # Example of input list for a fictive model (whatever the launching solution is chosen)